Girl Scouts Brownie Potter Badge Workshop and Tour

 Indianapolis, IN 46204

-When you visit, remember that we offer free parking when available in the White River State Park underground parking garage.
+Free parking is available in the White River State Park underground parking garage.

 The history and expression of Western and Native Art is on display inside and out of the museum.
 Outdoor pieces can be found throughout the grounds in a compelling balance between sculpture and nature.